 -h, --help show this help message and exit

---user USER The username to retrieve utilization for.
+--user USER Username to retrieve usage for.

---end END End date (default: current time).
+--end END End date (default: now).

---report_type {user,account}
+--report-type {user,account}

 By default when you run this script, it will print your past usage of the current month, for all the accounts you are member of.